 Simple English definitions for legal terms

-Read a random definition: addendum
+Read a random definition: intervening cause

 National Highway Traffic Safety Administration (NHTSA) is a part of the U.S. Department of Transportation that makes sure cars and their parts are safe.
 They work on things like preventing car theft, setting speed limits, making sure the odometer shows the right mileage, and helping cars use fuel efficiently.
 NHTSA was created in 1970 by a law called the Highway Safety Act.